Photo Credit: Picpedia

 Oh…last thing: Treseder also wrote a thought-provoking piece on How to Develop a Mission Mentality.
 This takes the issue of focus to a much more “big picture” place.
 When we have set the “why” and “who” of our daily focus, we are compelled to stay at the task and bring others with us.
 That is mission mentality.

-Photo Credit: Paul Clear
+Photo Credit: James Clear